Do you ever look in the mirror and see that your eyes are red? Or droopy? Or extra crusty?

 If both eyes are red, itchy, and watery, that could just be allergies, Taylor says.
-Over-the-counter artificial tear drops will help with moisture, and antihistamine eye drops should stop the itch.
-If you’ve got these symptoms, most commonly they're caused by environmental (seasonal) allergies, but they could mean you’re allergic to a product you used.
-Call your doctor if you’re not better in 10 days.
+These symptoms, are usually caused by environmental (seasonal) allergies, but they could mean you’re allergic to a product you used.
+Over-the-counter tears will help with moisture, and antihistamine eye drops should stop the itch.
+Call your doctor if you aren’t better in 10 days.

-If you think you’ve got it, call your doctor to be sure.
-Just in case, it can be very contagious, so wash your hands frequently and don’t share towels or washcloths.
-Some conditions, like dry eye disease or an eye infection, look a lot like conjunctivitis.
+If you think you have it, call your doctor to be sure.
+It can be very contagious, so wash your hands a lot and don’t share towels or washcloths.
+Some conditions, like dry eye disease or an eye infection, look a lot like pinkeye.
 Your doctor will know the difference and how to treat it.

 Blame this common problem on your environment, hormonal changes, or your daily routine.
 “People who stare at the computer, cell phones, books, or the TV for long periods of time may be very uncomfortable toward the end of day, because they are not blinking enough,” Taylor says.

-Moisten your eyes with some artificial tears from your local drugstore.
-Use them a couple of times a day.
+Moisten your eyes with artificial tears from your local drugstore a couple of times a day.
 See your doctor if that doesn’t work.
 Some conditions, like certain forms of arthritis, are linked to dry eyes.
 Other medicines you take could cause it, too.